Dahk/couchdb_benchmark/README.md

 It uses rabbitmq to synchronize all the functions and to trigger the benchmark at the same time for all of them.

-Also, every function uses a unique key to perform actions to a document.
-So, a function always treats the same document but that is different among all other functions.
+Also, each function deals with the same unique document, different among all other functions.

-When the test starts, every function starts writing/reading for as long as a fixed amount of time (burst_time), saving the timestamp for every action.
+When the test starts, every function starts writing/reading for as long as a fixed amount of time (burst_time), saving the timestamps for every action.